Natural Resources Protection Act (NRPA)

 - Authority over Activities Adjacent to Protected Natural Resources (issue profile)

-- Designing Project to Minimize Impacts upon Natural Resources (fact sheet)
+- Designing Projects to Minimize Impacts upon Natural Resources (fact sheet)

 - Highest Annual Tide (HAT) Levels